mdditt2000/kubernetes-1-19/cis 2.7/typelb/README.md

 Update the bigip address, partition and other details(image, imagePullSecrets, etc) in CIS deployment file and Install CIS Controller in ClusterIP mode as follows:

-* Add the following statements to the CIS deployment arguments for Ingresslink
+* Add the following statements to the CIS deployment for CRD support for namespace nginx-ingress

     - "--custom-resource-mode=true"
+    - "--namespace=nginx-ingress"

-* To deploy the CIS controller in cluster mode update CIS deploymemt arguments as follows for kubernetes.
+* To deploy the CIS controller in cluster mode update CIS deployment arguments as follows for kubernetes.

     - "--pool-member-type=cluster"
     - "--flannel-name=fl-vxlan"

 * Add the parameter --ipam=true in the CIS deployment to provide the integration with CIS and IPAM

     - --ipam=true